encryptogroup/SEEC/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-As a starting point to learn Rust, have a look at the superb official [material](https://www.rust-lang.org/learn).
+As a starting point to learn Rust, have a look at the superb official [learning material](https://www.rust-lang.org/learn).
 To quickly look up syntax and idioms, we recommend https://cheats.rs/.

 ### Checking for compilation errors